Dana Sherwood: Animal Appetites and Other Encounters in Wildness

 Born on Long Island and based in New York’s Hudson Valley, Sherwood has become known for her evolving attempts to communicate with animals through her elaborate nocturnal banquets.
 She researches the animals’ natural diets and sets up beautiful cakes, colorful fruit-studded gelatin molds, raw meat, and confectionaries.
 These delectables are positioned in front of an infrared, night-vision camera, allowing her to capture video of the beasts who enjoy her buffet.
 Seeking to entice and better understand the animal life that lives on the periphery of human populations, Sherwood considers wild nature as both her subject and collaborator, which proves unpredictable time after time.
 “When you invite the chaos of nature as a collaborator, there’s no telling what’s going to happen.” ~Dana Sherwood

 During the summer of 2021 Sherwood served as the Museum’s second Artist-in-Residence and worked toward the creation of a new commission inspired by the Museum’s core story.
 Inspired by the history of the Lyme Art Colony, Sherwood created a three-dimensional stage set on the Museum’s grounds that replicates at scale the Artist’s Bedroom in the Florence Griswold House.
 Over the course of three months the artist placed her culinary creations within the structure to entice animals to interact with the interior and be captured on video.
-The set will be displayed in the exhibition along with the video.
+The set for The Artists’ Bedroom Bestiary is displayed in the exhibition along with the video.

 The artist encourages us to contemplate how wild animals are constantly responding and adapting to humans’ impact on the environment that we share, such as the encroachment of urban and suburban development on their habitats.
 Her research shows how animals’ diets have evolved based on the availability of food waste produced by humans.
 As she has observed, they love the processed foods she offers like donuts and hot dogs (which many have sampled from overturned trashcans).
 Given the choice, she notes, “no one ever eats the kale!”
 Still, her experiments continue to surprise the artist and her audiences.
 Viewers experience within these films a simultaneous mix of whimsy, comedy, and the seriousness of the subject.